Sport in Cuba

 Due to historical associations and geographical location with the United States, Cubans participate in American popular sports.
-While the majority of Latin American nations embrace soccer as the national game and pastime, in Cuba things are different.
+While most Latin American nations embrace soccer as the national game and pastime, in Cuba things are different.
 The country is not known for its soccer programs internationally.
 Instead, baseball is the most popular team sport along with volleyball, wrestling, basketball, sailing, boxing, and trekking.